openfl/OpenFLDevelopersGuide/display-programming/animating-objects.md

 In the following example, a circle Sprite instance, named circle, is created on the Stage.
 When the user clicks the circle, a scripted animation sequence begins, causing circle to fade (its alpha property is decreased) until it is completely transparent:

-import flash.display.Sprite; import flash.events.Event; import flash.events.MouseEvent;
+import openfl.display.Sprite; import openfl.events.Event; import openfl.events.MouseEvent;

 // draw a circle and add it to the display list var circle:Sprite = new Sprite(); circle.graphics.beginFill(0x990000); circle.graphics.drawCircle(50, 50, 50); circle.graphics.endFill();